CiscoDevNet/opendaylight-setup/docs/tutorial/config-bgp.md

 # Configure BGP on ODL
+This part of the tutorial we will introduce how to use ODL to set up BGP session with a router.

 ## Install BGP Feature on ODL

-To install BGP feature, you need to enter karaf client first, then run the following command:
+To install BGP feature, you need to enter karaf client with command `bin/karaf-client` first, then run the following command:

 `feature:install odl-bgpcep-bgp`

-If you are using the default *parameters* files provided by this project, the *odl-bgpcep-bgp* feature will be installed by default.
+> If you are using the default *parameters* files provided by this project, the *odl-bgpcep-bgp* feature will be installed by default.

 ## Verify BGP Feature
 After installing BGP feature, you should be able to see the bgp feature listed in the "installed feature" list.
 You can simply verify it with command: